Woman looking up banner imageWoman looking up banner image

 A Double-Blind, Placebo-Controlled Phase 2b Study to Evaluate the Efficacy and Safety of ARO-APOC3 in Adults With Severe Hypertriglyceridemia (SHASTA-2)

-Severe Hypertriglyceridemia active ID: NCT04720534
+Severe Hypertriglyceridemia complete ID: NCT04720534

 The purpose of AROAPOC3-2001 is to evaluate the efficacy and safety of ARO-APOC3 in participants with severe hypertriglyceridemia.
 Participants will receive 2 subcutaneous injections of ARO-APOC3.